ed11e/go_practise/README.md

 # go_practise
-Practising and learning golang
+Practising and learning golang.

-Following the exercism go exercises
+Resources used:
 http://exercism.io/languages/go/about